Caleb Williams runs, passes No. 6 USC past Arizona St. 42-25 – KION546

 Mario Williams, Malcolm Epps and Kyron Hudson caught TD passes from Caleb Williams, who returned to elite form after struggling through much of the Trojans’ nail-biting 17-14 win at Oregon State last weekend.
 Travis Dye also rushed for 62 yards and two second-half touchdowns for USC (5-0, 3-0 Pac-12).

-“You come off a win like Oregon State, and it’s almost like you feel like you’re over the hump, and you’re thinking, ‘OK, we made it,’” Dye said.
-“That’s absolutely never the case.
-You’re never at the point where you’ve made it.
-We had to realize that, and we did in the second half.”

-Caleb Williams led the way.
-The Oklahoma transfer marched the Trojans up and down the field against Arizona State for 485 total yards while demonstrating that his elusiveness, accuracy and playmaking acumen were all fully intact.
+Caleb Williams committed USC’s first turnover of the season with an end-zone interception, but the Oklahoma transfer otherwise marched the Trojans up and down the field against Arizona State for 485 total yards while demonstrating his elusiveness, accuracy and playmaking acumen.

-“Some things just don’t go your way,” Caleb Williams said with a shrug about his comeback from last week.
-“I went through the week how I normally go through the week.
-Did the same things.
-Some things go your way, some don’t.”

 Emory Jones passed for 243 yards and Xazavian Valladay rushed for two touchdowns for the Sun Devils (1-4, 0-2), who gave an encouraging effort in their second game under interim head coach Shaun Aguano after the firing of Herm Edwards.